Martiless/quiz-time/README.md

 1. Getting the answers selection to appear in the quiz once the start button was clicked by the used.
       1. After a lot of time going over the code, using Google Dev Tools and Jshint to see if there were any errors I got intouch with the Code Institute tutors who helped me see that I was using an element within the function that was not intended to be used in this function.
 Once I corrected this error the code worked exactly how it should have.
 1. Linking the JSON file to the JavaScript file in order to input the questions and the lead-board names
       1. My inital way of getting around this was to input all the relevant information at the bottom of the JavaScript file.
+However after speaking to my mentor it was decided that the best way was to create a new JS file and import the script above the script.js file in the HTML.

 ***
 [Back to top](#Quiz-Time)